PostgreSQL Visual Query Builder¶

 Important Notes¶

-- Direct SQL fragments: where_conditions, group_by_columns, having_conditions, and order_by_columns are inserted as-is into the SQL.
-Ensure they are syntactically correct and safe.
+- where_conditions and having_conditions are inserted into the SQL as provided; ensure they are syntactically valid and safe.

 Troubleshooting¶

-- SQL syntax errors: If the service reports query errors, check selected_columns, where_conditions, group_by_columns, having_conditions, and order_by_columns for correctness.
+- SQL syntax errors: Check that where_conditions, group_by_columns, having_conditions, and order_by_columns are valid SQL for PostgreSQL.